RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	Desktop	as	a	Service	(DaaS)	is	very	similar	to the	PaaS	service	category,	where	the	framework	is	provided	within which	to	deploy	applications.
 DaaS	does	not	have	the	same	level	of customization	available	as	IaaS.

-### Question # 40 - The	NIST	Cloud	Technology	Roadmap	contains	a	component	focused	onthe	minimum	requirements	to	meet	satisfactory	contractual	obligations between	the	cloud	provider	and	cloud	customer.
+### Question # 40 - The	NIST	Cloud	Technology	Roadmap	contains	a	component	focused	on the	minimum	requirements	to	meet	satisfactory	contractual	obligations between	the	cloud	provider	and	cloud	customer.
 Which	of	the	following encapsulates	this	concept?
 A.	Accountability
 B.	Governance
 C.	SLA